avanwouwe/citadel-browser-agent/doc/legitimate-impact-assessment.md

 ### 1.7 Codes of Practice and Ethics

-We consider thatCitadel implements (or facilitates the implementation by organisations) of the following relevant industry guidelines and codes of practise.
+We consider that Citadel implements (or facilitates the implementation by organisations) of the following relevant industry guidelines and codes of practise.

 - **Privacy by design**: data minimisation and privacy-preserving defaults
 - **Transparency with users**; monitoring is justified, documented, and proportionate
 - No behavioural profiling or marketing data use

 Like all monitoring technology, Citadel poses an ethical dilemma: how to combine the need for information security with the right to privacy of the individual.
-At every step our design choices have been informed at every step by the GDPR key principles of purpose limitation, storage limitation, confidentiality, and transparency.
+At every step our design choices have been informed by the GDPR key principles of purpose limitation, storage limitation, confidentiality, and transparency.

 ---